 - Functional family therapy: Functional family therapy (FFT) helps patients repair their relationships with the people closest to them.
 This type of therapy can address conflict and communication problems within a family.
 It is especially useful for young people with addiction.

 Among these, cognitive-behavioral therapy and dialectical behavior therapy are two common treatments that rehab centers for addiction treatment offer.
 Further, they’re both helpful for treating co-occurring mental disorders, which are distinct disorders that occur at the same time in the same person.
 For example, a person with an alcohol use disorder might have a co-occurring major depressive disorder or social anxiety disorder.

 Benefits of Evidence-Based Practice

-The most significant advantage of EBP is how well it works.
+One of the main benefits of EBP is how well it works.
 Many large-scale studies and trials have proven that these treatments work in a large portion of patients.
 Further, the research also proves that evidence-based practice treatments are safe.

 Using EBP, experts can create treatment plans that increase the chances of a good result.
 Some of these treatments include standard guidelines for proper care.
 Therefore, the best alcohol rehab centers employ trained workers who know how to use the tools they need to safely treat people.

 Treatments based on EBP work with patients rather than against them.
 Also, they help people to improve their lifestyles, change their views on drug use, and be more independent.
 EBP promotes seeking support from friends and family members as well.
 Finally, it offers rewards for staying sober and helps people learn skills to deal with stress and avoid relapse.